Hur Jae: Post-coaching activities

 After he resigned as the head coach of the national team, Hur started to appear on entertainment shows.
 He has dismissed returning to the KBL in a coaching position.

 Alongside his former national teammates Seo Jang-hoon and Hyun Joo-yup, Hur was among the earliest retired basketball stars to regularly star on entertainment programs.
-The trio were active during the late 1990's when basketball rivaled football as the country's most popular sport.
-Their appearances have been credited with drawing more positive attention to the KBL, especially since the league and its players and coaches had been in the negative spotlight after a series of scandals involving illegal betting, match-fixing and drunk driving from the late 2000's to early 2010's.
+The trio were active during the late 1990s when basketball rivaled football as the country's most popular sport.
+Their appearances have been credited with drawing more positive attention to the KBL, especially since the league and its players and coaches had been in the negative spotlight after a series of scandals involving illegal betting, match-fixing and drunk driving from the late 2000s to early 2010's.
 In June 2022, he and his sons were featured in their own 8-episode reality show Impossible Time (허섬세월) where they spend ten days living on Nokdo, a sparsely-inhabited island only accessible by ferry from the port city of Boryeong.

 In May 2022, Hur was appointed chief executive of Dayone Asset Management, the new owners of Goyang Carrot Jumpers, leading him to withdraw from the MBC show Household Mate.
 Dayone reiterated that he would continue appearing on entertainment programs.

 Personal life

 In 1992, Hur married sculptor Lee Mi-soo after meeting her during an off-season trip to Busan.
-They have two sons, Jeonju KCC Egis shooting guard Heo Ung and Suwon KT Sonicboom point guard Heo Hoon.
+They have two sons, Heo Ung and Heo Hoon, both of whom are professional basketball players.
 Hur has stated that both sons never formally learned to play basketball from him since he and his wife had been adamantly opposed to them becoming professional athletes.
 To prevent them from being overshadowed by him, he rarely attended their games or appeared on television programs with them until they had established themselves in the KBL.

 In 2020 younger son Heo Hoon won the KBL Most Valuable Player Award and they became the first father-son duo to win an MVP award in the history of domestic basketball; Hur Jae had won the 1997–98 Playoffs MVP and the equivalent MVP award during the amateur era.